aartimehar/Supply-Chain-Optimisation-ML/README.md

 - **Limited Insights**: Basic charts that don't reveal actionable business intelligence
 - **Accessibility**: Technical barriers preventing non-technical users from exploring data

 ATLAS bridges this gap by providing an intuitive interface where users can upload their CSV sales data and immediately access professional-grade analytics.
-Whether you're a pharmaceutical company tracking ATC categories, a retail business monitoring product performance, or a SaaS company analyzing subscription revenue, the platform adapts to your data structure and provides relevant insights.
+Whether you're a company tracking ATC categories, a retail business monitoring product performance, or a SaaS company analyzing subscription revenue, the platform adapts to your data structure and provides relevant insights.

 The dual-mode design lets teams explore demo data to understand capabilities, then seamlessly transition to analyzing their own business data using the same powerful analytics suite.